MarcoPolo2309/dobry_znajomy/README.md

-# dobry_znajomy
+# Good Friend
-Recognize emotions from your voice or use it as mood tracker
+Track your mood and get memes, that will make you feel better